JerryXu0907/beautiful-jekyll/aboutme.md

 I was born and raised in Shanghai, one of the biggest cities in China.

 I am a huge game fan.
 I play RPG, RTS and FPS a lot.
-I am also a huge fnatic of Dota2 (currenly ~4000MMR).
+I am also a Dota2 player (currenly ~4000MMR).

 I have raised a cat called pudge(the name of the most popular hero in Dota2).
 Check out her photos at my instagram!